ddixonjr/Tweedar/README.md

 <p class="p9">- (BOOL)isFavoritedTweet:(TDRTweet *)<i>tweet</i></p>
 <p class="p10"><b>Parameters</b></p>
 <p class="p13">tweet</p>
-<p class="p8">The <a href="file:///Users/Dennis/Library/Developer/Shared/Documentation/DocSets/com.appivot.tweedar.Tweedar.docset/Contents/Resources/Documents/Classes/TDRTweet.html"><span class="s1">TDRTweet</span></a> instance containing the ID needed to determine whether or not the tweet has been favorited.</p>
+<p class="p8">The TDRTweet instance containing the ID needed to determine whether or not the tweet has been favorited.</p>
 <p class="p10"><b>Discussion</b></p>
 <p class="p8">Queries the local store of favorited tweet IDs to determine whether or not the tweet passed in is has been favorited.</p>
 <p class="p10"><b>Declared In</b></p>